niazangels/course-notes/fastai/README.md

      - implicit information regarding which pages linked to which other pages could be used for this purpose.
 4. **Only after these first three steps do we begin thinking about building the predictive models**.
 - Our objective and available levers, what data we already have and what additional data we will need to collect, determine the models we can build.
+- > Let's consider another example: recommendation systems.
+The objective of a recommendation engine is to drive additional sales by surprising and delighting the customer with recommendations of items they would not have purchased without the recommendation.
+The lever is the ranking of the recommendations.
+New data must be collected to generate recommendations that will cause new sales.
+This will require conducting many randomized experiments in order to collect data about a wide range of recommendations for a wide range of customers.
+This is a step that few organizations take; but without it, you don't have the information you need to actually optimize recommendations based on your true objective (more sales!).
 - Another example: You could build two models for purchase probabilities, conditional on seeing or not seeing a recommendation.
-  -  The difference between these two probabilities is a utility function for a given recommendation to a customer.
+  -  **The difference between these two probabilities is a utility function for a given recommendation to a customer.**
   -  It will be low in cases where the algorithm recommends a familiar book that the customer has already rejected (both components are small) or a book that they would have bought even without the recommendation (both components are large and cancel each other out).

 ### Gathering data